masesgroup/KNet/src/documentation/articles/usageCLI.md

 ---
-title: CLI interface of .NET suite for Apache Kafka
+title: CLI interface of .NET suite for Apache Kafka™
-_description: Describes how to use CLI interface of .NET suite for Apache Kafka
+_description: Describes how to use CLI interface of .NET suite for Apache Kafka™
 ---

 # KNet: CLI